Outdoor Activities To Do in Central Iowa

 54.)
 Des Moines Arts Festival (Western Gateway Park).
 At the end of June every year, downtown becomes every art enthusiast’s dream.
 Paintings, sculptures, jewelry, food vendors, bands, and a children’s area.
 This annual event has become internationally known and is always at the top of our summer to-do list.

 55.)
 Johnston Green Days (next to the Johnston Public Library).
 Celebrate the Johnston community with an annual parade, carnival, run, games, and more.

 56.)
 National Night Out (first Tuesday in August; check your local neighborhood association to see where the closest is to you).
-Taking place the first Tuesday of August every year, National Night Out promotes police and community partnerships and the importance of community for the safety of our neighborhoods.
-The kids (and adults too) get to climb inside police cars, aboard fire trucks and meet their local officers.
+Taking place on the first Tuesday of August every year, National Night Out promotes police and community partnerships and the importance of community for the safety of our neighborhoods.
+The kids (and adults too) get to climb inside police cars, aboard fire trucks, and meet their local officers.

 57.)
 Saylorville Butterfly Garden (near the visitor center at 8250 Horseshoe Rd, Polk City).
 Park at the visitors center and take a short walk on the bike trail.
 You’ll soon come to a fun butterfly garden with short trails great for exploring bugs, bees, and butterflies.

 58.)
 Zoo Brew (Blank Park Zoo 7401 SW 9th St, Des Moines).
 Get a sitter for the kids or grab some friends and head to the BPZ for an adult-only night.
 Listen to a band play, enjoy beer and/or wine, and enjoy the zoo sans kids.